splitwood/tripleo-undercloud-init-container/README.md

 ==========================

 Just rerunning the docker run command for installation may result in errors.

-These are the steps I use to clean up the old install first before rerunning which usually works.
+I've found that first you have to clean up the old installation before rerunning.

 This is a destructive operation that will completely delete all containers on the undercloud and remove any stateful data from the previous install!